pascalvangaal/fancypantsy-section-container-block/readme.md

 - - Here you are able to select either 1, 2, 3 or 4 columns which you can use to your hearts content.
 - A anchor for your section to link to.
 - Inline margin/padding styling options.
+- ACF support.
+- - When you edit in a modal, ACF shows the editable fields.
+And in the normal mode the "preview" version.

 ## Upcomming features
 Below you fill find a list of upcoming features concerning the section or columns.
 These are in no particulair order.
 Unless I would receive requests for a certain feature.